erindesmond/ABC-MUSIC/README.md

 ##### Next Steps
 1. Further optimize model
 2. Consider formats other than ABC to train on more nuanced music
-3. Consider more Tensorboard Objects or better visulization of my LSTM
+3. Consider more Tensorboard objects or better visualization of LSTM
+4. Consider alternate printing options...